mengonaphe/machinesense/README.md

 # MachineSense
-AI orchestration for industrial machines — turning raw data and manuals into actionable insights.
+AI orchestration for industrial machines — turning raw machine data and manuals into actionable insights.